vanshitsharma18/vanshitsharma18/README.md

 # 👋 Hi there, I'm Vanshit Sharma!!
 ## 🚀 About Me
 Motivated DevOps Engineer at the beginning of my career, with hands-on experience in version control using Git and GitHub, scripting in Python, and managing Linux-based systems.
-Familiar with CI/CD practices using Jenkins to automate builds and deployments.
+Familiar with CI/CD practices using Gitlab to automate builds and deployments.
 Passionate about cloud technologies, infrastructure automation, and improving software delivery processes.
 Always eager to learn new tools, enhance system reliability, and contribute to a collaborative DevOps culture.
 ## 🛠 Skills
 - **Languages:** [HTML, CSS, JavaScript, Python]
 - **Tools:** {Git, Gitlab , Kubernetes , Docker , ArgoCD}💻